Planning Ahead: What Medicare Covers vs. What Your Life Insurance Can Help With

 When it comes to planning for the future, thinking ahead pays off.
 Medicare and life insurance each cover critical parts of the retirement journey—but they don’t overlap.
 By understanding their roles, you can build a more complete safety net for both yourself and your family.

 If you’re unsure about what type of life insurance policy you need or how it fits into your Medicare coverage, it’s a good idea to speak with a Medicare advisor near you.
+You can also search for a licensed agent in your area to get personalized guidance.
 The earlier you plan, the more options you’ll have.